migopp/ohq/README.md

 Simple web-based office hours queue.

+## Development Note

-This is a work in progress.
-Nearly nothing is complete yet.
+This project is very early-on in development.